 Humans have had a disinclination to see the body as our real selves and this has affected Christian thought.
 Ancient Christians struggled against Gnosticism, which regarded matter (including the body) as evil.
 Christians maintained the goodness of God’s creation and of the human body and affirmed the resurrection of the body, but were influenced by strains of Hellenistic philosophy.
 Neo-Platonism saw the physical body as the container of the soul and many Christian thinkers of late antiquity were influenced by this philosophy.
 The soul has been the object of spiritual interest ever since, although there is little information about souls in the Bible.

 We usually refer to human beings as having bodies, mind, and spirit.
 The 17th century philosopher René Descartes said “I think, therefore I am” (Cogito ergo sum).
 He was trying to figure out what couldn’t be doubted, and he concluded that he couldn’t doubt that he was thinking.
 Ever since Descartes we have thought of the mind as who we are.
 We have regarded the mind as distinct from the body.
 But what is the mind?
 Is it not a function of our marvelous human brains and nervous system that runs throughout the body?
 Isn’t the brain and nervous system a part of our biology?
-There’s no doubt that our thoughts can transcend and survive us, but we should stop thinking that we are minds with a body.
+There’s no doubt that our thoughts can transcend and survive us, but we should stop thinking that we are minds with a body attached.
 Our minds are also a part of our body.
 Modern phenomenologists after Maurice Merleau-Ponty have emphasized that we don’t just have a body; we are a body.
 This view was also espoused by the late Pope John Paul II in his extensive writings on “the theology of the body,” which were brought together in Male and Female He Created Them: A Theology of the Body, Translation and Introduction by Michael Waldstein (Boston: Pauline Books and Media, 2006).